mudphone/Lelepua/README.md

 # Lelepua
-A collection of arrow operators for Elixir, heavily inspired by its own pipe and Clojure threading macros.
+Playing with the arrow operator for Elixir, heavily inspired by its own pipe and Clojure threading macros.

 ## Arrows!